marcbachmann/node-html-pdf/README.md

   "script": '/url',           // Absolute path to a custom phantomjs script, use the file in lib/scripts as example "timeout": 30000,           // Timeout that will cancel phantomjs, in milliseconds

+  // Time we should wait after window load
+  // accepted values are 'manual', some delay in milliseconds or undefined to wait for a render event "renderDelay": 1000,

   // HTTP Headers that are used for requests "httpHeaders": {
     // e.g.